Workpuls Teramind ActivTrak Hubstaff DeskTime Time Doctor RescueTime Kickidler Veriato Work Examiner

 The Simple Solution: Use Time and Attendance Software

-The best proactive approach to dealing with time theft is adopting time and attendance software in your company.
+The best proactive approach to dealing with time theft is adopting employee time tracking software in your company.

 Effective time and attendance software eliminates the main causes of time theft: manual time tracking, manual punch cards, and spreadsheets.
 Replacing them with activity-based clock-ins and clock-outs and down-to-the-minute time tracking during work hours.